-19. Board of Directors - qualification for appointment as a non-executive Director
+24. Board of Directors - qualification for appointment as a non-executive Director

-A person may be appointed as a non-executive director only if -
+A person may be appointed as a voting or non-voting Non-executive director only if -

-- 19.1 he or she is a member of the Public Constituency, or - 19.2 where any of the Trust's hospitals includes a medical or dental school provided by a university, he or she exercises functions for the purposes of that university, and - 19.3 (in a case falling under one of the preceding sub-paragraphs of this paragraph) he or she is not disqualified by virtue of paragraph 25 below.
+- 24.1 he or she is a member of the Public Constituency, - 24.2 he or she is not disqualified by virtue of paragraph 25 below.